Skip to content

 UWM had no unified design standard.
 Designers worked from different sources of truth, applications looked like they came from completely different companies, and there were no centralized guidelines for color, typography, or components.
 Before a design system could be built, the organization needed to understand why one was necessary and what it would look like.
 The website was the answer to that question.

-Every department had their own color & typohgraphy guidelines.
+Every department had their own color & typography guidelines.
 None of them matched.

 Marketing